SLaDOS/markdown-cv/index.md

 • Statistics and Econometrics are also related as main courses.

-• Dissertation was relevant to Integrating Learning and Multimodal Learning.
+• Dissertation was relevant to Integrating and Multimodal Learning.

 ## Skills

 • Multi-domain experiences in Informatics, Statistics, Econometrics and Design.

-• Good at **Python**, as it has been the main coding language for three years, and most courses were in Python.
+• Good at **Python**.
 Also able to code with **C** and **Java** and have the confidence to get started with other languages quickly.

 • Self-learnt Git, and Linux as preparation for future careers.
 Able to deploy servers.